matteoalessiocarrara/readability/README.md

 # Readability #

-This header let you able to read C code better, contains type definitons and some macros (even standard libaries macros).
+These headers let you able to read C code better, contains type definitons and some macros (even standard libaries macros).

 ## Example ##